wigging/bfb-reactor/README.md

 ## Usage

-Execute the `main.py` file to run the model.
+Execute the `main.py` file from within the `bfbgasf` folder to run the model.

 ```bash
 $ python main.py